 Internships are short-term academic training for young professionals who join ILRI for a short period (usually 3 months or less but can be up to 6 months in length) as part of their academic curriculum and are expected to resume their studies upon completion of their internship.
 The internship aims at helping students connect theory to practice, as well as nurturing young minds into livestock agriculture.

 Interns work five days per week under the supervision and mentorship of a staff member in the department or program to which they are assigned.

 Applicants must at the time of application meet the following requirements:

 Terms of appointment: ILRI offers a stipend to cover living expenses as well as insurance.

-Interested candidates who meet the criteria above are encouraged to send their application letter, detailed CV and university internship letters.
-Applications should be made to the Head of Capacity Development by clicking on the the "Apply Now" Above.
+Interested candidates who meet the criteria above are encouraged to submit their application letter, detailed CV, motivation letter and university internship request letters.
+Applications should be addressed to the Head of Capacity Development.

-We thank all applicants for their interest in working for ILRI.
-Due to the volume of applications, only shortlisted candidates will be contacted, on a continuous basis, as opportunities arise within ILRI programs.
+We thank all applicants for the interest in taking their internship at ILRI.
+Due to the large volume of applications, only shortlisted candidates will be contacted, on a continuous basis, as opportunities arise within ILRI programs.

 ILRI does not charge a fee at any stage of the recruitment process (application, interview meeting, processing or training).
 ILRI also does not concern itself with information on applicants' bank accounts.

 To find out more about ILRI, visit our websites at http://www.ilri.org/